 What Are Opioids?: Understanding Withdrawal

 Withdrawing from opioids is a process that is best accomplished in a medically-supervised setting.
 When you’re in such an environment, you’ll be surrounded by knowledgeable doctors and staff who can keep you safe.

 When you understand what are opioids, you can better understand how they impact the body.
 You’ll also understand why withdrawal is challenging.
 Withdrawal symptoms can begin within about 12 hours of your last use and can become worse once symptoms begin.
 Withdrawal from opioids can cause:

 - Stomach pain, nausea, and vomiting

-The symptoms of opiate withdrawal are not usually life-threatening, but they are uncomfortable and can leave you feeling unsafe.
-Supervised detox allows you to get the support you need to get through the detox period.
-Once you complete detox, you can move forward with treatment to learn about the emotional and behavioral components of addiction.
+The symptoms of opiate withdrawal are not usually life-threatening, but they are uncomfortable and can leave you feeling unsafe and unwell.
+Supervised detox enables you to get the support you need to get through the detox period.
+Once you complete detox, you can move forward with rehab treatment to learn about the emotional and behavioral components of addiction.

 Know the Signs of Heroin Abuse

 Heroin is an illegal opioid.
 Often, individuals use it as a replacement for abused prescription pain medication.
 Heroin is less expensive than trying to purchase prescription opioids illegally, and it impacts the same opioid receptors in the brain.
 Signs of heroin abuse include:

 - Erratic behavior followed by periods of lethargy